The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-Note that although we describe populate in a point-by-point manner, execution can parallelize populate, by processing iteration space points in parallel.
+Note that although we describe populate in a point-by-point manner, execution can parallelize populate, by processing iteration-space points in parallel.
 An underlying implementation will need to resolve simultaneous updates to the output fiber in a way that is consistent with the computation specified by the Einsum.